sonalys/animeman/README.md

 Animeman is a service for fetching your MyAnimeList currently watching animes from Nyaa.si RSS feed.

-Currently it manages qBitTorrent through it's WebUI, creating and managing a category of torrents.
+Currently it manages qBittorrent through it's WebUI, creating and managing a category of torrents.

 It automatically parses the torrent titles for tagging the show, season and episodes, while also searching in Nyaa.si for new releases.